-Please provide a story or comment specifically related to your organization/project's CalFresh Outreach activities over the past Quarter.
-(This could include, but is not limited to, Success Stories or your customers overcoming obstacles to access CalFresh; challenges you or your organization have overcome to better provide CalFresh Outreach; or any comments about your organization's relationship with DHHS CalFresh Outreach and what we could be doing to better support your organization's Outreach Efforts.)
+Provide a story or comment specifically related to your organization/project's CalFresh Outreach activities over the past quarter.
+This can include, but is not limited to, success stories or your customers overcoming obstacles to access CalFresh; challenges you or your organization have overcome to better provide CalFresh Outreach or events that highlighted your agency's strength as a DHHS partner.